jackbelyeu/pantheon-instructions/README.md

 5. ```src/experiments/test.py local --all --data-dir [directory name]```

 ## Test Commands
 These are the commands I ran to test congestion control schemes.
 Run ```src/analysis/analyze.py --data-dir [directory name]``` to generate all reports found in /reports/.
 The directory must be created with the --data-dir flag when you run the tests to generate the necessary log files.
+Pantheon can parse some data such as Mbps from filenames.
+See /traces folder for implementation.

 To share files from VirtualBox to your local machine install VirtualBox's Guest Additions and create a Shared Folder in VirtualBox's settings.
 Check 'Make Permanent' and 'Auto-Mount' but leave 'Read-Only' unchecked.
 You should see a folder named /media/sf_whateveryounamedit.

 Test cubic, fillp, and fillp-sheep under a high bandwidth environment:
 ```/src/experiments/test.py local --schemes "cubic fillp fillp_sheep" --uplink-trace traces/50mbps.trace --downlink-trace traces/50mbps.trace --runtime 60 --run-times 5 --prepend-mm-cmds "mm-delay 5" --data-dir b_results_delay```